nats-io/nats-architecture-and-design/adr/ADR-51.md

 #### Creating the stream.

-The `allow_msg_schedules` field is new, added specifically for this feature and must be set to true to for the feature to be enabled.
+The `AllowMsgSchedules` field is new, added specifically for this feature and must be set to true to for the feature to be enabled.

 ```go
 type StreamConfig struct {